franciscolourenco/fisher-index/README.md

 [![Build Status][travis-badge]][travis-link]
 [![Slack Room][slack-badge]][slack-link]

-# Fisherman index
+# Index

-The fisherman index is a file that list plugins, each consisting of the following fields:
+The fisherman index is a text file that list plugins, each consisting of the following fields:

 ```
 name